Asset Accounts

 For deep-sea minerals in areas beyond national jurisdiction (ABNJ), the regulatory framework under the International Seabed Authority (ISA) continues to develop.
 The BBNJ Agreement, which entered into force on 17 January 2026, establishes new governance arrangements for biodiversity in ABNJ that may have implications for asset accounting boundaries.
 Compilers should note that mineral resources in ABNJ are designated as the "common heritage of mankind" under UNCLOS and are administered by the ISA.
 Asset accounts for ABNJ minerals should reflect the access and benefit-sharing provisions of the applicable regulatory framework.
 For further guidance on deep-sea and ABNJ accounting, see TG-6.6 Deep-Sea and ABNJ.

 Monetary valuation.
-The NPV approach is typically applied, using the expected resource rent--the surplus after all extraction costs and normal returns to produced assets have been deducted[61].
+The NPV approach is typically applied, using the expected resource rent -- the surplus after all extraction costs and normal returns to produced assets have been deducted[61].
 Resource rent can be estimated as a residual from operating surplus or from royalty payments where these approximate market rent.
-For detailed guidance on resource rent estimation, see TG-1.9 Valuation.
+For detailed guidance on resource rent estimation, see TG-1.9 Safe Usage of Monetary Valuation.

 3.4.3 Water resources